 Horns are found on animals such as cows, sheep, goats amongst many others, and have a bony core that grows in size as the animal ages.
 The bony core is covered with a sheath of keratin (similar to our nails) and never shed.

 Antlers, on the other hand, are found on animals like deer and elk.
 Their make up is of true bone which is covered in a sort of hair called Velvet.
 The Velvet feeds blood (making them hot to touch), protein, vitamins and minerals through the antlers, which helps them grow quickly.

-Antlers shed naturally once a year (once the velvet is scraped off by the animal on trees and alike) which coincides with the end of mating season and then regrow over the next 12 months - hence the male with the biggest antlers in mating season is usually top dog, (or deer) as it shows how physically strong and well nourished he is to be able to grow antlers so quickly.
+Antlers naturally shed once a year (once the velvet is scraped off by the animal on trees and alike) which coincides with the end of mating season and then they regrow over the next 12 months - hence the male with the biggest antlers in mating season is usually top dog, (or deer) as it shows how physically strong and well nourished he is to be able to grow antlers so quickly.